White-Collar FBI Target: How Do I Get Out of Prison — The Fastest?

 Hello and welcome

-My focus in creating The Physician Presentence Report Service Is ALWAYS – Being Prepared
+My focus in creating The Physician Presentence Report Service is to prepare you for what is to come.

-I’ve been in practice for 30+ years, which was unfortunately interrupted by an early 6 am knock at my front door, and a 2nd at 8 am at my podiatric medical practice – all for a problem that I created.
+Unfortunately, I’ve been in practice for 30+ years, which was interrupted by an early 6 a.m. knock at my front door and a 2nd at 8 a.m. at my podiatric medical practice – all for a problem I created.

-As a result, I Plead Guilty to a Felony and was convicted of a federal White-Collar crime, and was sentenced to time in the BOP.
+As a result, I pleaded guilty to a Felony, was convicted of a federal White-Collar crime, and was sentenced to time in the BOP.

-After my release, and several years of hard work, my license was, restored in full – in 2010.
+After my release and several years of hard work, my license was fully restored in 2010.

 Around that time